The Newform $K$-Type and $p$-adic Spherical Harmonics: Introduction

-\begin{question} What is the decomposition of the right regular representation $R$ of $K_n$ on $L^2(S^{n - 1})$ into irreducible smooth representations of $K_n$?
+\begin{question} What is the decomposition of the right regular representation $R$ of $K_n$ on $C^{\infty}(S^{n - 1})$ into irreducible smooth representations of $K_n$?
 Equivalently, which irreducible smooth representations of $K_n$ have a nontrivial $K_{n - 1,1}$-fixed vector? \end{question}

 We study this problem in \hyperref[sect:spherical]{Section \ref*{sect:spherical}}.
 While the general classification of irreducible smooth representations of $K_n$ is unknown for $n \geq 3$, we show that the representations having a nontrivial $K_{n - 1,1}$-fixed vector can be explicitly described; in particular, a precise resolution of this question is given in \hyperref[thm:Hchimirred]{Theorem \ref*{thm:Hchimirred}}.
 The irreducible smooth representations of interest are indexed by pairs $(\chi,m)$ of characters $\chi$ of $\OO^{\times}$ and nonnegative integers $m \geq c(\chi)$, where $c(\chi)$ denotes the conductor exponent of $\chi$.
 The character $\chi$ is the central character of this representation, while $m$ is its level, namely the minimal nonnegative integer for which this representation factors through $\GL_n(\OO / \pp^m)$.
-We denote by $(\tau_{\chi,m},\HH_{\chi,m}(S^{n - 1}))$ the irreducible smooth representation associated to such a pair, where $\HH_{\chi,m}(S^{n - 1})$ is a finite-dimensional vector subspace of $L^2(S^{n - 1})$; this may be thought of as the nonarchimedean analogue of the vector space of spherical harmonics of degree $m$ on the unit sphere in $\R^n$.
+We denote by $(\tau_{\chi,m},\HH_{\chi,m}(S^{n - 1}))$ the irreducible smooth representation associated to such a pair, where $\HH_{\chi,m}(S^{n - 1})$ is a finite-dimensional vector subspace of $C^{\infty}(S^{n - 1})$; this may be thought of as the nonarchimedean analogue of the vector space of spherical harmonics of degree $m$ on the unit sphere in $\R^n$.
+In particular, when $F = \Q_p$, we may think of $\HH_{\chi,m}(S^{n - 1})$ as being the space of $p$-adic spherical harmonics of character $\chi$ and level $m$.

+\begin{remark} The decomposition attained in \hyperref[thm:Hchimirred]{Theorem \ref*{thm:Hchimirred}} is not, in essence, fundamentally new.
+With $K_n = \GL_n(\OO)$ replaced by $\SL_n(\OO)$, this decomposition was previously achieved (with scant proofs) by Petrov \cite{Pet82} in a seemingly neglected paper; our method follows that sketched by Petrov and achieves the same decomposition when $n \geq 3$.
+A closely related result, via slightly different methods, is due to Hill \cite[Proposition 3.3]{Hil94}, who studies instead the decomposition of $C^{\infty}(\Zgp(\OO) K_{n - 1,1} \backslash K_n)$, where $\Zgp(\OO)$ denotes the centre of $K$; note that we may identify $\Zgp(\OO) K_{n - 1,1} \backslash K_n$ with $(n - 1)$-dimensional $F$-projective space $F\Pb^{n - 1}$. \end{remark}